Anton Mang: Professional racing

-In 1983 Mang moved up to the 500 cc class, but a bad injury sustained in a skiing accident at the start of the season preventing him from competing until the middle of August.
-He failed to finish above 10th place in any of the races.
-In the subsequent year, 1984, Mang returned to the 250 cc class and finished 5th in the World Championship on a private 250 cc Yamaha.
+In 1983, Mang moved up to the 500 cc class, but a bad injury sustained in a skiing accident at the start of the season preventing him from competing until the middle of August.
+He failed to finish above tenth place in any of the races.
+In the subsequent year, 1984, Mang returned to the 250 cc class and finished fifth in the World Championship on a private 250 cc Yamaha.
 In 1985, a strong performance by Freddie Spencer left him in second place in the championship.
-1986 saw him finish in 4th place in the series.
+1986 saw him finish in fourth place in the series.
 Moreover, the fruitful collaboration with his chief mechanic and friend Sepp Schloegl came to an end.

-In 1987 he became 250cc World Champion for the third time with 8 consecutive victories.
+In 1987, Mang became 250cc World Champion for the third time with eight consecutive victories.
 At 38, he was the oldest 250 cc World Champion in the history of Grand Prix motorcycle racing history.
 He started the 1988 season with a victory, but injuries sustained in a bad crash in the Rijeka race in Yugoslavia forced him into retirement.
 Mang retired with a lifetime total of 42 GP wins.
 The FIM named him a Grand Prix "Legend" in 2001.

-Like Angel Nieto on lighter 50cc and 125cc machinery, Mang specialized in medium-sized 250cc and 350cc bikes, winning all 5 of his championships on medium bikes.
+Like Ángel Nieto on lighter 50cc and 125cc machinery, Mang specialized in medium-sized 250cc and 350cc bikes, winning all five of his championships on medium bikes.